muhammad-akbrrr/gold-rush-smartcontract/README.md

 ### Keeper: Start Round

 #### Purpose
-This instruction is executed by the Keeper to start a round that was previously in the Planned state.
+This instruction is executed by the Keeper to start a round that was previously in the Scheduled state.
 When called, the round becomes Active, allowing users to place bets (place_bet()).

 #### Context